nanovms/ops/README.md

 if you really want/need support for something older there are paid support plans available - contact the folks at https://nanovms.com.

+If you need email support you will need to sign up for a support plan.